-Another key personal traits that refer to the successful social and emotional development of pre-school children are: confidence, curiosity, intentionality, self-control, relatedness, capacity to communicate, and cooperativeness.
+Other key personal traits that refer to the successful social and emotional development of pre-school children are confidence, curiosity, intentionality, self-control, relatedness, capacity to communicate, and cooperativeness.
 (Waltz) The “Good Start” methodology puts emphasis on the development of above-mentioned competencies and traits.

-The “Good Start” methodology was introduced to the Czech kindergartens in 2014 and since then it has been evaluated by the teachers and social workers who attended the training program and participated in follow-up consultations.
-In addition, the Strengths and Difficulties Questionnaire (SDQ) has been used to assess the development of children in the classes with the teacher who has undergone the training program.
-It is too early yet to see the impact of the methodology as a whole, and longitudinal studies are needed to provide a holistic view.
-However, changes in teachers and parents approach as well as children’s behaviors could be already observed, which brings in optimism for educational experts and policy-makers working towards inclusive education in the Czech Republic.
+The “Good Start” methodology was introduced to Czech kindergartens in 2014.
+Since then it has been evaluated by teachers and social workers who attended the training program and participated in follow-up consultations.
+In addition, the Strengths and Difficulties Questionnaire (SDQ) has been used to assess the development of children in classes with teachers who have undergone the training program.
+It is too early to see the impact of the methodology as a whole, as longitudinal studies are needed to provide a holistic view.
+However, changes in teachers and parents approach as well as children’s behaviors can already be observed, which makes educational experts and policy-makers optimistic in working towards inclusive education in the Czech Republic.

 Bierman, Karen L.; Motamedi, Mojdeh (2016).
 SEL Programs for Preschool Children.
 In.
 Durlak, Joseph A.; Domitrovich, Celene E.; Weissberg, Roger P.; Gullotta, Thomas P. Handbook of Social and Emotional Learning: Research and Practice.
 Guilford Publications, 2016.